 Feed and water carefully

-The food and water you give to your plants also feed and water your weeds and help them grow in the same way.
+The food and water you give to your plants will also feed and water your weeds and help them grow in the same way.
 Only give your plants what they need and where they need it by providing water and food only to the roots of your plants, not the empty spaces around them.